 - bespoke English courses in Guinea for the Ministry of Foreign Affairs.

-We also administer IELTS English language tests in Senegal five times a year catering to candidates from Senegal and across the region.
+We also administer IELTS English language tests in Senegal on a monthly basis catering to candidates from Senegal and across the region.

 Our work in education and society is currently centred on our school leadership, World Voice, GREAT Entrepreneur and Premier Skills programmes.